Lesson 7 Introduction

 “Types” of the 8 Milestones:

-So what are the gates?
-The book of Zechariahis about rebuilding the Temple in Jerusalem.
+What are the gates?
+The book of Zechariah is about rebuilding the Temple in Jerusalem.
 Are the gates entries into the Temple or are they entries into the city?

-“…and behold a CANDLESTICK, [CALLED “LAMPSTAND” in many versions since the center shaft is a candlestick which holds seven lamps, so it is both], all of gold, [which speaks of the incorruptible nature of Christ]…AND HIS SEVEN LAMPS THEREON,…” — Zechariah 4:2 KJV
+“Behold a CANDLESTICK, [CALLED “LAMPSTAND” in many versions since the center shaft is a candlestick which holds seven lamps, so it is both], all of gold, [which speaks of the incorruptible nature of Christ]…AND HIS SEVEN LAMPS THEREON.” — Zechariah 4:2 (KJV)

 “Types” of the 8 Milestones:

-From these verses we see that the Lamps, the Eyes, and the Spirits before the throne are all the same thing.
-They are a partial measure of the Spirit of Christ sent to light our way so that we can see how to walk in the Spirit.
+From these verses, we see that the Lamps, the Eyes, and the Spirits before the throne are all the same thing.
+They are a partial measure of the Spirit of Christ.
+They are sent to light our way so that we can see how to walk in the Spirit.

-“1.
-‘To the messenger of the Ephesian assembly write: These things saith HE WHO IS HOLDING THE SEVEN STARS IN HIS RIGHT HAND, WHO IS WALKING IN THE MIDST [middle] OF THE SEVEN [separate, individual, golden] LAMP-STANDS…” — Revelation 2 YLT
+“To the messenger of the Ephesian assembly write: These things saith HE WHO IS HOLDING THE SEVEN STARS IN HIS RIGHT HAND, WHO IS WALKING IN THE MIDST [middle] OF THE SEVEN [separate, individual, golden] LAMP-STANDS.” — Revelation 2:1 (YLT)

 “Types” of the 8 Milestones: